cross-org/utils/README.md

     it to the console.

 - **execPath()**
-  - Get the pathto the current runtime executable.
+  - Get the path to the current runtime executable.

+- **pid()**
+  - Get the pid of the currently running process.

 - **resolvedExecPath()**
   - Get the path to the current runtime executable, as indicated by the PATH